paddykontschak/Hungry-Developers/README.md

 Hungry Developers
 =================

-A collection of programming tools with food-inspired names.
+A collection of internet things (for programming in some way or another) with food-inspired names.

 Meals
 ---